“Is it too late to start social media marketing in 2025?” No. Here’s why.

 TikTok: Raw Creativity Meets AI Trends

-TikTok continues to drive trends and rapid discovery with short-form video.
+TikTok drives trends and discovery through short-form video.

 What works now: